Adventures with Barbie: Ocean Discovery

-Plot and gameplay
+Gameplay

+Gameplay involves swimming around the ocean as Barbie and solving puzzles in search of a sunken treasure.

-The PC and GBC versions were slightly different; for instance, the dolphin plays a more significant role in Windows than it does on the Game Boy Color version.
+The PC and GBC versions are slightly different; The dolphin plays a more significant role in Windows than it does in the Game Boy Color version.

 Critical reception

 Entertainment Weekly felt the game was "underwhelming".
 The New York Times thought the game's mentions of Barbie's marine biology degree was a "nod toward enlightenment" for the girl's game genre, while From Barbie to Mortal Kombat: Gender and Computer Games thought the game saw the series branching out from the "true pink fluff" exemplified in titles like Barbie Fashion Designer.
 French reviewer PVG24 felt the game successfully penetrated the local market.